Are you looking to create a sales plan for your business?

 So, take some time out, sit down and think about your sales plans, and put together a plan that will help you achieve them.

-When creating a sales strategy, it's important to start by identifying the company's overall sales goals.
+When planning sales strategy, it's important to start by identifying the company's overall sales goals.
 A solid sales plan lays out the tactics to achieve these targets.
 These goals should be specific, measurable, attainable, relevant, and time-bound (SMART).

 Creating a sales plan for your startup is crucial for its success.
 A traditional sales plan is a roadmap that guides the sales team on how to sell the products or services of the startup.